dell/csm-docs/content/docs/deployment/csmoperator/drivers/unity.md

 1. Follow all the [prerequisites](#prerequisite) above

-2. Create a CR (Custom Resource) for Unity XT using the sample files provided
+2. Create a CR (Custom Resource) for Unity using the sample files provided

     a.
 Install the Unity driver using default configuration using the sample file provided